-a.
+- a.
 For purposes of this MOU, "Work Products" shall mean all deliverables created or produced under this MOU including, but not limited to, all deliverables conceived or made either solely or jointly with others during the term of this MOU and during a period of six months after the termination thereof, which relates to the Projects.
 Work Products shall not include real property or capital improvements.
-Work Products includes all deliverables, inventions, innovations, improvements, or other works of authorship Sub-Recipient or Consultant(s) may conceive of or develop in the course of this MOU, whether or not they are eligible for patent, copyright, trademark, trade secret or other legal protection.
+Work Products includes all deliverables, inventions, innovations, improvements, or other works of authorship Sub-Recipient or Consultant(s) may conceive of or develop in the course of this MOU, whether or not they are eligible for patent, copyright, trademark, trade secret or other legal protection. - b.
+Sub-Recipient shall submit one (1) electronic copy of all Work Products associated with the Projects to the assigned SCAG Project Manager.

-- b.
-Sub-Recipient shall submit one (1) electronic copy of all Work Products associated with the Projects to the assigned SCAG Project Manager. - c.
-SCAG shall own all Work Products and may, at its sole discretion, grant to Sub-Recipient a perpetual royalty-free, non-assignable, non-exclusive and irrevocable license to reproduce, publish or otherwise use Work Products related to the Projects and developed as part of this MOU; provided, however, that any reproduction, publishing, or reuse of the Work Products will be at Sub-Recipient's sole risk and without liability or legal exposure to SCAG.
+- c.
+SCAG shall own all Work Products.
+SCAG grants to Sub-Recipient a perpetual royalty-free, nonassignable, non-exclusive and irrevocable license to reproduce, publish or otherwise use Work Products related to the Projects and developed as part of this MOU; provided, however, that any reproduction, publishing, or reuse of the Work Products will be at Sub-Recipient's sole risk and without liability or legal exposure to SCAG. - d.
+Subject to any provisions of law, including but not limited to the California Public Records Act, all deliverables and related materials related to the Projects shall be held confidential by Sub-Recipient.
+Nothing furnished to SCAG which is otherwise known or is generally known, or has become known, to the related industry shall be deemed confidential.
+Sub-Recipient shall safeguard such confidential materials from unauthorized disclosure, using the same standard of care to avoid disclosure as Sub-Recipient treats its confidential information, but in no case less than reasonable care.